kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 - The `AdminNetworkPolicySubject` and `AdminNetworkPolicyPeer` types are explicitly designed to allow for future extensibility with a focus on the addition of new types of selectors.
 Specifically it will allow for failing closed in the event an implementation does not implement a defined selector.
-For example, If a new type (`NamespaceSetAndService`) was added to the `AdminNetworkPolicyPeer` struct, and an implementation had not yet implemented support for such a selector, an ANP using the new selector would have no effect since the implementation would simply see an empty `AdminNetworkPolicyPeer` object.
+For example, If a new type (`ServiceAccounts`) was added to the `AdminNetworkPolicyPeer` struct, and an implementation had not yet implemented support for such a selector, an ANP using the new selector would have no effect since the implementation would simply see an empty `AdminNetworkPolicyPeer` object.

-#### Further examples utilizing the self field for `NamespaceSet` objects
+#### Further examples utilizing the self field for `NamespacedPeer` objects

 __Self:__
 This is a special strategy to indicate that the rule only applies to the Namespace for which the ingress/egress rule is currently being evaluated upon.
-Since the Pods selected by the AdminNetworkPolicy `subject` could be from multiple Namespaces, the scope of ingress/egress rules whose `self=true` will be the Pod's own Namespace for each selected Pod.
+Since the Pods selected by the AdminNetworkPolicy `subject` could be from multiple Namespaces, the scope of ingress/egress rules whose `namespaces.related=self` will be the Pod's own Namespace for each selected Pod.
 Consider the following example: